 York and I have officially quit our job and will be travelling the world in less than a month’s time!
 We bought two “Round the World Tickets” that allows us to travel from Australia to South America, Europe, Asia then back.

 We also made the decision to pack all our clothes for the year in a 7kg carry-on!
 Now we have to pack our Antarctica weather gear as well as hot climate clothes for the Amazons jungles in one small bag.
 If only I didn’t book the Last-Minute Antarctica Cruise, our packing would have been a lot easier.
 Below is a detailed packing list for long term travel and what we going to survive on for the next year.
+Before you start off, you’re going to want to keep your baggage safe and identifiable with one of a Laser Engraved Luggage Tag.

 A Good Traveler’s Backpack.